Are air source heat pumps expensive to run?

 Outdoor units should be installed in a south-facing position protected from wind, rain and snow.
 This prevents icy coils that reduce efficiency.
 Some heat pumps use defrost cycles to remove frost buildup.

-Supplemental Heating Needs
+Supplemental Heating Costs

 If temperatures drop drastically, air source heat pump output may not fully meet your heating demand.
 Supplemental electric heaters can provide a boost.